 A Properly Budgeted Christmas

-Dave’s ANSWER: Not budgeting for Christmas is probably not realistic if you want to stay married.
+Dave’s Answer: Not budgeting for Christmas is probably not realistic if you want to stay married.
 You have to balance this out.
-The trick is that you’re going to do a different kind of Christmas because you are trying to get out of debt.
-If you have children, we certainly need to budget for them.
+The trick is you’re going to do a different kind of Christmas because you’re trying to get out of debt.
+If you have children, you certainly need to budget for them.
 We won’t get them $10,000 worth of stuff, but they can get something under the tree from Santa Claus.

 You also need to budget a little something for each other.
 But you can have fun with that.
-You can give a coupon that says you’ll cook tacos three times next year; that’s part of your Christmas gift.
-Say that you’ll do an act of kindness or service for them.
-Back rubs or something; you can do fun stuff like that and get a little gift too.
+You can give a coupon that says you’ll cook tacos three times next year—that’s part of your Christmas gift.
+Say you’ll do an act of kindness or service for them.
+Back rubs or something—you can do fun stuff like that and then get a little gift too.

 But this idea that happiness comes in a box from the mall?
-Let me tell you, I’ve been in the mall, and it’s not there.
-Happiness doesn’t have a little franchise store there between the Gap and the Limited.
+I’ve been in the mall, and it’s not there.
+Happiness doesn’t have a little franchise store there between Gap and The Limited.
 Some of you think it’s in there because you’re looking for it, but it’s not there.

-You can have a quality Christmas and not spend a lot of money, but you need to do some.
+You can have a quality Christmas and not spend a lot of money, but you need to do something.
 You have to make it commensurate with your budget.
-If you are making $200,000 and trying to get out of debt, that’s one thing.
-But if you are making $20,000 a year and trying to get out of debt, that’s another thing.
+If you’re making $200,000 and trying to get out of debt, that’s one thing.
+But if you’re making $20,000 a year and trying to get out of debt, that’s another thing.